United Nations General Assembly Resolution 62/243: Background

 As a result of the First Nagorno-Karabakh War, Azerbaijan had to deal with the refugee crisis and significant territorial loss.
 A Russian-brokered ceasefire was signed in May 1994.

 In early 2005 the UN General Assembly's dispatch of a fact-finding mission had confirmed Armenian settlement in Azerbaijan's territory.
 In 2006 massive fires had occurred in the eastern part of the occupied territories.

 Although the Bishkek Protocol and UN Security Council resolutions called for a cessation of hostilities, fighting and artillery fire continued periodically along the entire front.
 On 4 March 2008 Mardakert clashes began.
 It involved the heaviest fighting over the Nagorno-Karabakh since the 1994 ceasefire.
 The skirmishes caused several fatalities.
 Both sides accused the other of starting the battle.
-The Ministry of Defence of the Republic of Azerbaijan released that an Armenian military intelligence group attempted to seize the Azerbaijani military positions in the vicinity of Chilabord, the occupied Azerbaijani village in Tartar.
+The Ministry of Defence of the Republic of Azerbaijan claimed that Armenians had started attacks on Azerbaijani soldiers.
+The United Nations Department of Political and Peacebuilding Affairs (DPPA) on the other hand reported Azerbaijani forces seizing positions of Karabakh Forces.
+After failed OSCE mediation, the Nagorno-Karabakh armed forces launched a counter-offensive and regained control over the lost position.
 Azerbaijan insisted that four Azerbaijani soldiers and twelve Armenian soldiers were killed and fifteen Armenian soldiers wounded, while Armenia insisted that eight Azerbaijani soldiers were killed and seven wounded, and that two Armenian soldiers were wounded, with no Armenian fatalities.
 After then, on March 8–9, tensions grew again on the contact line near Agdam; the Azerbaijani Ministry of Defence spokesman Eldar Sabiroglu stated that the Armenian forces had struck on civilian settlements, killing 2 and injuring 2 more civilians.
 Azerbaijani President's aide, Ali M. Hasanov, called the attack an "Armenian provocation", alleging its relation with protests held in Yerevan.
+Meanwhile the Armenian Prime Minister claimed the attack was started through Azerbaijani aggression and that he hoped for a peaceful resolution.

 Following the skirmishes, the Organisation of Islamic Cooperation adopted resolution 10/11-P(IS) entitled "The aggression of the Republic of Armenia against the Republic of Azerbaijan" at the Dakar conference on March 13–14, 2008.
 With this resolution, the OIC invited its member states to instruct their permanent representatives to the UN in New York to give comprehensive support to the territorial integrity of Azerbaijan during the voting in the UN General Assembly.
 It ensured the active participation of the member states in voting for the Azerbaijani sponsored resolution on March 14, 2008, at the 62nd session of the General Assembly.

+Before the vote the OSCE Co-Chairs and the EU urged Baku not to put the resolution to a vote.
+Opposition to the draft feared it could lead to the breakdown of the peace process.